aaronbloomfield/ccc/hws/btcparser/index.md

 #### Merkle tree example

 To help you ensure that you are computing the Merkle tree hash properly, here is a worked-out example.
+The code below is Python, but can be reproduced in any language.
+The intermediate values shown below will help you ensure each step works in whatever language you are developing this assignment in.

 This is the data from the genesis block:

 ```
 $ hexdump -C blk00000-b0.blk